 DAY 3 of Your Montana Road Trip Planner: WHITEFISH – 2 NIGHTS

-The town of Whitefish is a must-see on Montana road trips – and it is the destination on Day 3 of your Montana trip itinerary!
+The town of Whitefish is a must-see on Montana road trips – and it is sole destination on Day 3 of your Montana trip itinerary.

 Whitefish is just 15 miles north of Kalispell – and with such a short jaunt north, you could easily linger in Kalispell for breakfast.